shubhhhwarrior/shubhhhwarrior/README.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there! 👋 I'm Shubhh..

 ![Profile Picture](https://graph.org/file/6bc974bfde437068a320d.jpg)

 I'm a passionate programmer with a love for coding and problem-solving.
-My main expertise lies in [mention your main programming languages or technologies].
-I enjoy creating software that [mention what you enjoy doing with your programming skills].
+My main expertise likes Python, HTML CSS,Js.
+I enjoy creating software that can help other peoples.

 ## 💼 Current Work